elliottserna/elliottserna/README.md

 ## My Work

-🌿 In general, I work on housing, transportation, economic development, and government reform projects.
+🌿 In general, I work on housing, transportation, social safety-net, and government reform projects.

+🌾 My research interests lie in public administration, political economy, and computational social science.
+I'm also interested in econometrics, machine learning, and statistical decision theory.

-🪴 Most of the time, I work in STATA and R. More recently, I've been doing some Python work too.
+🪴 Most of the time, I work in R and Stata.
+More recently, I've been doing some Python work too.

 ## Contact Me